WoltLab/docs.woltlab.com/docs/view_languages.md

 ### `wcf.date.dateFormat`

-{% include callout.html content="Many characters in the format have a special meaning and will be replaced with date fragments.
+!!! warning "Many characters in the format have a special meaning and will be replaced with date fragments.
 If you want to include a literal character, you'll have to use the backslash `\` as an escape sequence to indicate that the character should be output as-is rather than being replaced.
-For example, `Y-m-d` will be output as `2018-03-30`, but `\Y-m-d` will result in `Y-03-30`." type="warning" %}
+For example, `Y-m-d` will be output as `2018-03-30`, but `\Y-m-d` will result in `Y-03-30`."

 _Defaults to `M jS Y`._